-The campground is open from late April until the end of October.
+For the 2021 camping season we will be open from April 30th to October 24th.
 Limited off-season camping is available to existing seasonal campers only.

 If you know when you'd like to come and camp with us, we recommend making reservations.
-For holiday weekends (Memorial Day, 4th of July, Labor Day and Columbus Day) we recommend you make reservations at least four weeks in advance, as we expect to be completely full.
-We also recommend making reservations in advance if you plan to rent one of our cabins or rental trailers.
-While reservations are not always needed for other weekends throughout our season and are rarely needed for weekdays, it is always a good idea to call ahead to see what we have available.
+For holiday weekends (Memorial Day, 4th of July, Labor Day and Columbus Day) we recommend you make reservations at least a month or two in advance, as we expect to be completely full.
+We also recommend making reservations well in advance if you plan to rent one of our cabins or rental trailers.
+While reservations are not always needed for weekdays, it is always a good idea to call ahead to see what we have available.
 Reservations for campsites are a minimum two nights on weekends, three nights if it is a holiday weekend.

 To make reservations, please call us at 1-800-545-9662 or (908) 496-4333.
 We will take your contact information and reserve a site or sites for you based on your needs and how many people will be in your party.
 In order to finalize your reservation, we must receive your non-refundable deposit within five business days.

 There are two ways to put a deposit down for a reservation.
-For reservations made more than two weeks in advance we ask that you mail us a check for your deposit.
-If there is less than two weeks before the date of your arrival, we can email you an invoice that you can pay either with a paypal account, or with a credit card (without having to sign up for paypal).
-Pay pal does charge a small transaction fee (about 4%) which will be added to the amount of your deposit.
+For reservations made more than two weeks in advance the best way is for you mail us a check or money order for your deposit.
+If you can not mail a check, or there is not enough time for it to arrive, we can email you an invoice that you can pay either with a paypal account, or with a credit card (without having to sign up for paypal).
 Both types of deposit are non-refundable.

 The deposit required to hold your reservation is non-refundable.
 You may transfer your reservation to another weekend later in the season with two weeks notice, or three weeks notice if your reservation is for a cabin or RV rental.
 A $10 rescheduling fee may apply.